Gift Ideas For Older Parents (Updated 2022)

 Active Gift Ideas

-Nordic walking is becoming ever more popular (plus it’s a great socially distanced exercise!).
+Nordic walking is becoming ever more popular especially as people have embraced the great outdoors post covid.
 Pole walking for seniors has great benefits, helping to increase balance and mobility and reduce pressure on your joints.

 We like the ones below as a starter (they’re not too expensive and are best sellers).